WadhwaniAI/StudentDropoutEWS/README.md

 <summary><span style="font-size: 20px">📊 Dataset</span></summary>

 **Schema:**
-A dataframe to use in training and inference pipelines must have a schema consistent with `data/schema.json`.
+- A valid dataset (dataframe) for training and inference must have a schema consistent with [dataset schema](metadata/dataset_schema.json).
+- Consistency implies that the columns in the dataset are a subset of the columns mentioned in schema.
+- If a dataset has similar information but different column names, please modify [dataset schema](metadata/dataset_schema.json).

 **Format:**
-A dataset (dataframe) file must be of pickle type.
-Example: `dataset/ay2223_grade3.pkl`
+- A dataset (dataframe) file must be of pickle type.
+Example: `dataset/ay2223_grade3.pkl`.
+- Currently, support for other file formats is not provided.

 **Nomenclature:**
-The basename of any dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
+- The basename of a dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
 Example: `ay2223_grade3.pkl`
+- This is important to extract "academic year" and "grade" using regex.

 </details>

 <details>